hugo-fixit/docs/content/en/documentation/content-management/introduction/index.md

 You may customize the summary length by setting `summaryLength` in the site configuration.

-If you are creating content in a [CJK]^(Chinese/Japanese/Korean) language and want to use Hugo’s automatic summary splitting, set `hasCJKLanguage` to `true` in your site configuration.
+If you are creating content in a [CJK]^(Chinese/Japanese/Korean) language and want to use Hugo's automatic summary splitting, set `hasCJKLanguage` to `true` in your site configuration.

 ### Manual Summary Splitting